dmlc/experimental-lda/README.md

 The make file has some useful features:

-- if you have Intel&reg C++ Compiler, then you can instead
+- if you have Intel&reg; C++ Compiler, then you can instead

    ```bash
      make intel
    ```

-- or if you want to use Intel&reg C++ Compiler's cross-file optimization (ipo), then hit
+- or if you want to use Intel&reg; C++ Compiler's cross-file optimization (ipo), then hit

    ```bash
      make inteltogether